Tinamou: Land clearance

-The major threat for the forest tinamous is deforestation.
+The major threat to the forest tinamous is deforestation.
 Neotropical forests are badly affected, with large tracts being clearcut for cropping, pasture or timber plantations.
-Much of this land is poor in nutrients, so is abandoned after a few years for newly cleared land.
+Much of this land is poor in nutrients, so it is abandoned after a few years for newly cleared land.
 Forest species are consequently forced to adapt, relocate, or die out.
 As well as the forests, most types of habitat in Middle and South America, apart from the high Andes and Patagonia, are under threat.
-There is controversy over the vegetative history with speculation that what is now high-altitude grassland in the Andes was once elfin forest.
+There is controversy over the vegetative history, with speculation that what is now high-altitude grassland in the Andes was once elfin forest.

 The dwarf tinamou is a resident of the open plains of eastern Brazil, though there are fewer than 10,000 birds left.
 It appears to have disappeared from its former range on the grasslands of Argentina and Paraguay.
-In the cerrado grasslands of Brazil the population of the lesser nothura has also decreased to fewer than 10,000 individuals because of agricultural and economic development.
+In the cerrado grasslands of Brazil, the population of the lesser nothura has also decreased to fewer than 10,000 individuals because of agricultural and economic development.
 The practice of burning the fields is particularly detrimental to grassland tinamous.
 For example, the dwarf tinamou becomes intoxicated with the smoke and vulnerable to predators.
 Moreover, if the burning occurs during the nesting season, the eggs or chicks are roasted.

 The solitary tinamou, limited to the Atlantic forests of Brazil, Paraguay, and Argentina, is threatened by habitat destruction and hunting.
 In the cloud forests of northern South America, there are fewer than 10,000 black tinamous left.
 The tepui tinamou's range is limited to the tops of a handful of plateaus in the cloud forests of Venezuela, making it highly vulnerable to any threat.